Red-Rapious/Elements-LaTeX/README.md

 </div>

 ## Preview
-This is the current interface of Elements LaTeX, currently in active development:
+This is the current interface of Elements LaTeX:
 ![Current interface screenshot](/assets/screenshots/current_screenshot.png)

 ## Using Elements LaTeX on macOS